nixworks/public/news/2010/11/12/burma-two-ethnic-karen-rebel-armies-in-eastern-burma-join-forces-in-advance-of-a-possible-crackdown-by-the-military-government.md

 ### [2010-11-12](/news/2010/11/12/index.md)

-# Burma.
-Two ethnic Karen rebel armies in eastern Burma join forces in advance of a possible crackdown by the military government.
+# Burma: Two ethnic Karen rebel armies in eastern Burma join forces in advance of a possible crackdown by the military government.

 Ethnic Karen armies have united as fresh fighting erupts on Thai-Myanmar border.